dmturner/dmturner.co.uk/content/blog/how-to-zip-files-and-folders-linux.md

 Here we've specified the name of the new .zip file followed by the actual directory to zip up.
 We're also passing the ```-r``` option which simply stands for "recursive".
 This means that the zip command will continue beyond the specified folder and also zip up the files and folders contained within the specified folder.

-The above command assumes that we're in the same directory as the file or folder that we want to zip up.
-Remember to specify the path of the folder to zip if you're somewhere else within the file system:
+Remember that the above command assumes that we're in the same directory as the file or folder that we want to zip up.
+If we're somewhere else within the file system then we need to provide the full path the folder that we want to zip up:

 ```bash
 zip -r html.zip /var/www/html